Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 2

-Steam sweet potato until soft.
-Mash to a smooth consistency.
+Steam sweet potato and mash to a smooth consistency.

 3